Empress Mentewab School

 To prevent disease transmission, there are very strict handwashing rules at the school.
 All children wash their hands on arrival and again before having their morning snack.
 If they have played outside (in the sandpit or with the play equipment), they wash their hands before coming into the classroom for lessons or watching television.

 The children also wash their hands after "going to the toilet", although there are not yet pit latrines at the school - the children are sent to the far side of the meadow outside the school to "do their business".
-When the school has the funds, pit latrines will be built in accordance with the requirements of the Amhara State's Standard of Education
+When the school has the funds, pit latrines will be built in accordance with the requirements of the Amhara State's Standard of Education for primary schools:

 Teachers' Toilets - two pit holes for male teachers and two pit holes for female teachers